School of Education

-The School of Education is now offering a new and innovative teacher licensing program in secondary education.
+The School of Education offers a new and innovative teacher licensing program in secondary education.
 Licensing in middle and high school English, Mathematics, Science, and Social Studies is now obtained by completing a master’s degree program in the Department of Curriculum and Instruction.

 Graduates are awarded a master’s degree along with certification in their subject area(s) and certification in English as a Second Language (ESL).
-Teachers with ESL certification are in high demand and this credential will benefit graduates when seeking employment.
+Teachers with ESL certification are in high demand and this credential will benefit graduates in the classroom and also when seeking employment.

 Teacher certification is available in the following subjects:

-- Science Subjects—Biology, Chemistry, Earth and Space Science, Environmental Studies (new), Physics, and Broad Field Science
+- Science Subjects—Biology, Chemistry, Earth and Space Science, Environmental Studies, Physics, and Broad Field Science

 - Social Studies Subjects—Economics, Geography, History, Political Science, Psychology, Sociology and Broad Field Social Studies

-Additional information about the program (e.g., requirements, application process, prerequisite course work and tests, deadlines, and program selection) is available on the Curriculum and Instruction website.
+Additional information about the program (e.g., requirements, application process, scholarships, prerequisite coursework and tests, deadlines, and program selection) is available on the Curriculum and Instruction website.